Alternative Ulster Lyrics

 Take a look where you're livin'

-You got the army on the street
+You got the Army on your street

-And the R-U-C dog of repression
+And the RUC dog of repression

 Is barking at your feet

-Is this where you want to be?
+Is this where you wanna be?

 Is this the only life we're gonna have?

-What we need
+What we need is

 They say they're a part of you

-And that's a lie, you know
+And that's a lie you know

-They say you will never
+They say you will never be

-29 Comments
+29 Meanings

 Alternative London was a book that gave outsiders a view on the hippy scene in London in the 60s.
 Around about the same time, the Troubles started in Northern Ireland (Ulster).
 Due to the breakdown in law and order the entertainment scene became controlled by the para military organisations on both sides of the divide (the hoods, aka IRA, UDA, UVF.
 Bands were scared to go to Northern Ireland, and local bands were encouraged to adapt a more "family orientated" style of music.
 The result was that Ulster's music scene was dominated by middle of the road bands doing covers of country and pop tunes, they were called show bands.
 The song is a protest against the fact that there was no outlet for kids who were interested in what was going on outside the province.
 It's a cry to kids on both sides of the divide to unite against those who are keeping them down.
 The Pound was a run down venue in the centre of Belfast.
 The only other place was a venue called the Trident in Bangor.
 Shows there finished so late that there were no buses back to town - hence "you walk back to the city".
 That's because the Hoods just wanted the kids' money, they weren't interested in entertainment.
 So the only answer was for them to reclaim their country "grab it and take its yours".
 The British Army had originally been deployed to protect the nationalist (catholic community) however by the time of the song they were seen as an army of oppression by that side.
 Protestants on the other hand saw them as their defenders.
 Jake Burns was very clear that he did not support either side, and that the conflict itself was what was really holding people back.
 So the point was "whatever side you are on, can't you see it's not normal to have the army on your streets?"
 The RUC is the Royal Ulster Constabulary - a retrograde police force who would take a dim view of anything that changed the status quo.
 Bear in mind that punk was seen as a threat in other UK cities, and punk bands were not allowed to play at all in places like Glasgow.
 (I can't believe this happened in my lifetime.)